Palm trees are also called as Arecaceae.

 Since they grow really slow (around 5-7 inches per year) it is a good idea to get a slightly big plant to begin with.

-SOIL: Areca Palm requires a good acidic well-draining soil.
+SOIL: Areca Palm requires good acidic well-draining soil.
 Areca doesn’t respond very well to waterlogging and it can cause the roots to rot.

 GROWTH: They grow slowly and can last up to 10-15 years.
 It requires repotting every two years to remove old soil and fertilizer deposits.
 They like tight containers.
-Growth tip is at the very top of the plant, so be careful not to cut it or else growth of the plant will stop.
+Growth tip is at the very top of the plant, so be careful not to cut it or else the growth of the plant will stop.